m-reza-rahman/jboss-eap-on-app-service/README.md

 You may also deploy the applocation using GitHub Actions.
 The following is how you do it.

 * In the portal home, go to 'Microsoft Entra ID' -> App registrations -> New registration.
 For the name, specify jakartaee-cafe-principal-`<your suffix>` and hit 'Register'.
+* In the portal home, go to 'Microsoft Entra ID' -> App registrations -> All applications.
+Select jakartaee-cafe-principal-`<your suffix>`.
+Go to Certificates & secrets -> New client secret.
+Specify a description such as 'Jakarta EE Cafe Secret'.
+Hit 'Add'.
+Note down the secret value.

 ## To Do
 * Create DB inside App Service dialog?